bigomics/omicsplayground-doc/dataprep/samples.rst

 +------------+---------------------+-----------+------+-----------+

 .. seealso::
     If you are familiar with R, you can think of the samples file as a data.frame object.
-The samples file from the study above can be accessed by installing playbase (devtools::install_github("bigomics/playbase")) and running playbase::SAMPLES.
+The samples file from the study above can be accessed by installing playbase `devtools::install_github("bigomics/playbase")` and running `playbase::SAMPLES`.